-Where practical and feasible the local planning authority will seek to encourage the appropriate authority to allow temporary parking along Lluidas Vale main road to accommodate and facilitate the use of public transportation until there is construction of a permanent transportation centre.

-A site not currently being used in Lluidas Vale square opposite to the public open space could in the long term, if warranted be acquired for the purpose of constructing a transportation centre to facilitate public passenger vehicles which should be accessible to all road users including the disabled.
+POLICY LV T1 Where practical and feasible the local planning authority will seek to encourage the appropriate authority to allow temporary parking along Lluidas Vale main road to accommodate and facilitate the use of public transportation until there is construction of a permanent transportation centre.
+POLICY LV T2 A site not currently being used in Lluidas Vale square opposite to the public open space could in the long opposite to the public open space could in the long term, if warranted be acquired for the purpose of constructing a transportation centre to facilitate public passenger vehicles which should be accessible to all road users including the disabled.